 Weasels are brutal and can kill and eat almost half of their body weight daily.
 So, do weasels eat chickens?

-From the research, weasels can eat animals up to 10 times their size.
+Weasels can kill and eat chickens and animals up to 10 times their size from the research.

 They also have a fast metabolism and are always set off by movement.